Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you have never been to the hammam before, this getaway to the ancient Nasrid kingdom can be a great opportunity to do something different and original in Granada.

-There are plenty of Arab baths in the city but if you want to experience the authentic hammam ceremony in Granada, I recommend you visit the Hammam Al Andalus Granada because it is located in an ancient 13th century building at the foot of the Alhambra, where centuries ago an original hammam was located as determined by archaeological excavations.
+There are many Arab baths in the city but if you want to experience the authentic hammam ceremony in Granada, I recommend you to visit the Hammam Al Andalus Granada because it is located in an ancient 13th century building at the foot of the Alhambra, where centuries ago an original hammam was located as determined by archaeological excavations.
 Amazing, isn't it?

 Once you enter these Arab baths in Granada you will see that it is not a typical spa but the rooms are characterized by their Andalusian style decoration with Islamic arches, tiles with geometric motifs and beautiful ceilings with starry skylights that allow access to natural light creating a very pleasant intimate atmosphere.

-If anything fascinated me about the Hammam Al Andalus Granada, it was the relaxed atmosphere that can be perceived in its rooms, where time seems to stand still and silence reigns, interrupted only by the soft murmur of the water in the thermal pools.
+If anything fascinated me about the Hammam Al Andalus Granada was the relaxed atmosphere that is perceived among its rooms, where time seems to stop and stillness and silence reign only interrupted by the gentle murmur of water from the thermal pools.

 Immersed in this calm atmosphere, the dim candlelight, the perfumed air and the Andalusian music make you feel like a sultana and transport you for a moment to that time of splendor of ancient Al-Andalus.